meechanism/meechanism/content/blog/secrets-to-a-green-thumb/index.md

 [Darryl](https://www.instagram.com/houseplantjournal/) said something that ran true for me:

 > There is one universal truth to those with green thumbs.
-They have either:
+They have either: large windows OR grow lights.
-> large windows
-> grow lights

 I have to agree because there's no other way around it!